 Businesses sometimes, hopefully rarely, receive negative feedback online.
 Luckily, you can use this as an opportunity to make yourself stand out in a positive light because of your response.
-Understandably, business owners have many emotions tied to the reviews they receive about their feedback.
+Understandably, business owners have many emotions tied to the reviews they receive about their business.
 You’re passionate about your business, you work hard and you try your best.
 Don’t be too upset if you get some negative feedback, though.
 It’s important to remember that every business has those one-offs where things don’t quite go as planned.
 And sometimes you might run into those customers who are just impossible to please.
+Understanding how to respond to negative feedback, professionally, will help your business.

 What are the important things to remember when responding to negative feedback online?